benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 For best performance, it is recommended to run this software on a Linux-based operating system.
 Operation under macOS and Windows is also possible but might be subject to some limitations in performance and/or functionality.

+Please read the below instructions carefully, including the section on "Notes and caveats".

 # Installation

 *Note:* These instructions are valid for the files in the most current [Release](https://github.com/benducke/v.net.models/releases) package!
 Files in the code repository are under active development and installing them will likely not result in an installation that works as expected (or at all).

 These instructions have been written for **GRASS GIS 7/8 and QGIS 3.40 LTR**.

+It is assumed that you have successfully installed GRASS GIS and optionally QGIS (if you wish to run GRASS commands from within QGIS).

 The modules provided here are scripts that have been developed to run in a Bash shell (minimum version 3) or in a traditional Bourne Shell (with severe compromises regarding speed and efficency).
 Linux-based distributions and macOS should provide all required essentials out-of-the-box.
 On Windows, installation of the free [MSYS2](https://www.msys2.org/) package is a necessary prerequisite.